William Wallace: Every man dies, not every man really lives.

 William Wallace: [voiceover] In the Year of our Lord 1314, patriots of Scotland - starving and outnumbered - charged the fields of Bannockburn.
 They fought like warrior poets; they fought like Scotsmen, and won their freedom.

-Robert the Bruce: You have bled with Wallace, now bleed with me.
+Robert the Bruce: [his last line, to the Scots] You have bled with Wallace.

 Robert the Bruce: Lands, titles, men, power, nothing.